 - Sift the flour – I find that many people tend to skip over this step.
 Sifting the flour is important for achieving a good texture and avoiding any lumps in the dough.
-Whenever I use flour I always sift it first.
 It’s an extra step, but very easy and quick to do.
 You can use a sieve or a flour sifter, anything with a thin mesh will work.

-- When adding the egg and butter to the yeast liquid, make sure the egg is at room temperature and the butter is soft or melted.
+- When adding the egg and butter to the yeast liquid, make sure the egg is at room temperature and the butter is soft.

-- By adding the flour a little at a time helps to form the dough gently and gradually.
+- Adding the flour a little at a time helps to form the dough gently and gradually.
 When the dough is smooth and not sticking to the sides of the bowl you can transfer it to a lightly oiled clean bowl.
-By adding a little bit of oil to the bowl it prevents the dough from sticking as it rises.
+The oil prevents the dough from sticking as it rises.

-**Quick tip – My favorite way to make sure it’s warm enough for the dough to rise is by placing it on top of another bowl filled with hot water.
-This way the steam from the water will create the perfect environment for the dough to rise.
-This is very helpful especially during the colder months.
+**Quick tip!
+My favorite way to make sure it’s warm enough for the dough to rise is by placing it on top of another bowl filled with hot water.
+This way, the steam from the water will create the perfect environment for the dough to rise.
+This is very helpful, especially during the colder months.
 Or, you can place the bowl in the oven turned on at its lowest setting with the door slightly open.

-- There are a couple of ways you can add the filling.
-One way is the way I do it in this recipe, by combining the soft butter, sugar, and cinnamon, and then spreading it over the dough.
-Another way to do it is by melting the butter, brushing it over the dough.
-Combining the sugar and cinnamon and sprinkle it over the buttered dough.
+- There are a couple of ways you can add the filling: Combine the soft butter, sugar, and cinnamon, and then spread it over the dough.
+Or, melt the butter, brush it over the dough, mix the sugar and cinnamon, and sprinkle it over the dough.
 Either way works, do it the way you prefer.

 - When placing each roll into the baking dish make sure to leave about 1.5″(4cm) space between each roll, so they have room to rise.
 After they have rested brush them with an egg wash, which is done by whisking one egg with a tablespoon of water.
 The egg wash will add a beautiful shine when the rolls are baked.

 - At last, I sprinkle the rolls with cinnamon sugar, which creates caramelized crunchy top and adds extra flavor and texture.
-You don’t have to do this step if you are planning to cover the rolls with some kind of frosting.
+You don’t have to do this step if you are planning to cover the rolls with frosting.

-Lastly, if you need to store the Cinnamon Rolls, I find the best way to do that is to keep them in an airtight container, or cover them with a plastic bag.
-They will start to dry out after 2-3 days, so eating them fresh in a day or two is best.
-You can also warm them up in the oven, this will also help to soften them up, just don’t leave them in the oven for too long or they will become dry.
+Store the Cinnamon rolls in an airtight container, or cover them with a plastic bag.
+They will start to dry out after 2-3 days, so eating them fresh within a day or two is best.
+You can also warm them up in the oven for 2–3 minutes; this will also help to soften them up.
+Don’t leave them in the oven for too long or they will become dry.

 SAVORY ROLLS WITH SUN-DRIED TOMATOES, SPINACH, AND CHEESE – These savory rolls are a great alternative to the sweet version.
 I am obsessed with this recipe!
-Honestly, it’s so good, so flavorful, the sun-dried tomatoes are the star with the addition of spinach and cheesy layers.
+Honestly, it’s so good and flavorful.
+The sun-dried tomatoes are the star, with the addition of spinach and cheesy layers.
 OMG!!!
 A must-try!

 THE BEST EASY CHOCOLATE BANANA BREAD RECIPE – This is another favorite of mine.
 Very easy to make and so delicious!
-If you want something quick, no fuzz, no equipment, just a bowl, and a spatula, this is a recipe to try.
+If you want something quick with no fuzz and no equipment, made in one bowl, this is a recipe to try.
 As long as you have some ripe bananas lying around, the rest is most likely in your pantry.

-So this is it from me for now, thank you for being here and hopefully trying my recipes.
+So, this is it from me, for now.
+Thank you for being here and, hopefully, trying and loving my recipes.
 Happy baking!